-Through October 31, 2003, the Company applied the intrinsic value-based method of accounting prescribed by Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to Employees, and related interpretations for employee stock option grants, including stock option grants to outside members of the Board of Directors, and by Statement of Financial Accounting Standards ("SFAS") No. 123, Accounting for Stock-Based Compensation issued by the Financial Accounting Standards Board (the "FASB") and by Emerging Issues Task Force ("EITF") Issue No. 96-18, Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services, for nonemployee stock option grants.
+Through October 31, 2003, the Company applied the intrinsic value-based method of accounting prescribed by Accounting Principles Board ("APB") Opinion No. 25, Accounting for Stock Issued to

+Employees, and related interpretations for employee stock option grants, including stock option grants to outside members of the Board of Directors, and by Statement of Financial Accounting Standards ("SFAS") No. 123, Accounting for Stock-Based Compensation issued by the Financial Accounting Standards Board (the "FASB") and by Emerging Issues Task Force ("EITF") Issue No. 96-18, Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services, for nonemployee stock option grants.

 In December 2002, the FASB issued SFAS No. 148, Accounting for Stock-Based Compensation - Transition and Disclosure.
 SFAS No. 148 amended existing accounting literature to provide alternative methods of transition for a voluntary change to the fair value based method of accounting for stock-based employee compensation.
 The statement also requires additional disclosures in both interim and annual financial statements about the method of accounting for stock-based compensation and the effect of the method used on reported results.
 Effective November 1, 2003, the Company adopted the prospective method of transition for a voluntary change to the fair value based method of accounting for stock-based employee compensation as allowed under SFAS No. 148.
 The prospective method requires the Company to apply the recognition provisions to all employee awards granted, modified, or settled after the beginning of the fiscal year in which the recognition provisions are first applied.
-During the year ended October 31, 2004, the Company did not grant modify or settle any employee stock options or other awards that would require accounting treatment different from that under APB 25; therefore, there was no impact from the adoption of this statement on the financial statements of the Company.
+During the fiscal years ended October 31, 2005 and 2004, the Company did not grant, modify or settle any employee stock options or other awards with the exception of the restricted shares granted on December 30, 2003 and December 17, 2004 described more fully in note 9.